 "It is unlikely that another similar, non-selected lifetime follow-up study on aneurysm patients will ever be conducted again," he states.

 Current care practices are based largely on the results of previous, shorter studies.
 Such studies have shown that the size of the aneurysm is the most significant factor predicting its risk for rupture.
-Consequently, small (<7mm) aneurysms have often been left untreated, even though such aneurysms have also been known to rupture and cause brain haemorrhages.
+Consequently, small (

 The new study established that approximately one third of all aneurysms and up to one fourth of small aneurysms will rupture during a patient's lifetime.
 The risk of rupture is particularly high for female smokers with brain aneurysms of seven millimetres or more in diameter.
 What surprised the researchers most was that the size of an aneurysm had little impact on its risk for rupture, particularly for men, despite a previously presumed correlation.
 In addition, the risk of rupture among non-smoking men was exceptionally low.